CentOS/Community-Kickstarts/README.md

 The aim for this repository is to provide functional sample kickstarts and snippets for the various types of deployments used in the community.

-Feel free to contribute against centos 5,6 or 7 (or common ones ) for bare metal installs, Xen installs and KVM installs.
+Feel free to contribute against CentOS 5,6 or 7 (or common ones ) for bare metal installs, Xen installs and KVM installs.